Find a local pick your own farm here!

 • Larriland Farm - apples, strawberries, blackberries, black and red raspberries, peaches, sour cherries, blueberries, vegetables.

 2415 Woodbine Road (Route 94), Lisbon, MD 21797.
 Phone: 301-854-6110.
 Email: contactus@pickyourown.com.
 Open: see their website.
 Directions: three miles south of I-70 Exit 73, near Lisbon, Maryland.
 Apples, blueberries, black raspberries, blackberries \(thornless\), nectarines, peaches, plums, red raspberries \(fall\), strawberries, red raspberries \(spring\), sour cherries.
 Vegetables: Beans \(snap\), beets, spinach \(spring\), spinach \(fall\), tomatoes, flowers, honey-local, jams-jellies.
 Tours and evening hayrides by appointment.
 October activities: straw maze, hot dogs & hamburgers & hayrides.
-Here\'s when the .
-Click here for a map and directions. or Phone: 410-442-2605. . three miles south of I-70 Exit 73, near Lisbon, Maryland.
+Here\'s when - truncated. .
+Click here for a map and directions. or Phone: 410-442-2605 three miles south of I-70 Exit 73, near Lisbon, Maryland.
 Apples, blueberries, black raspberries, blackberries (thornless), nectarines, peaches, plums, red raspberries (fall), strawberries, red raspberries (spring), sour cherries.
 Vegetables: Beans (snap), beets, spinach (spring), spinach (fall), tomatoes, flowers, honey-local, jams-jellies.
 Tours and evening hayrides by appointment.
 October activities: straw maze, hot dogs & hamburgers & hayrides.
-Here's when the crops are usually available to pick:Strawberries - early June to mid JuneTart Cherries late June - mid JulyRed Raspberries late June - late SeptemberBlack Raspberries late June - early JulyPurple Raspberries Royalty - mid JulyBlueberries late June - late August Thornless Blackberries - AugustPeaches - mid July to early September, Apples - mid August to early November.
+Here's when the crops are usually available to pick:Strawberries - early June to mid JuneTart Cherries late June - mid JulyRed Raspberries late June - late SeptemberBlack Raspberries late June - early JulyPurple Raspberries Royalty - mid JulyBlueberries late June - late August Thornless Blackberries - AugustPeaches - mid July to early September, Apples - mid August to early November

 Comments from a visitor on June 30, 2011: "Just went there the first time last weekend --- LOTS of blueberries!
 GREAT!"